baskar-ramsundhar/throwaway-email-check/README.md

 The script can optionally hash email addresses using SHA256.

-The SQL scripts in `sql/ddl` define the schema and tables to store the results.
+The SQL script in `sql/ddl` define the schema and tables to store the results.

+The SQL script in 'sql/dml' contains four questions/queries

 ## Prerequisites